Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Dicussion

 \subsection{Limitations}

 We then discuss the limitations of our framework.
 First, we do not incorporate human-in-the-loop interaction in the current approach.
 Nevertheless, our framework provides multiple extension points for such interaction.
-For example, users can inspect and modify the feature map at any time, and after each iteration, users can input new requirements that can be integrated into the feature map for subsequent development.
+For example, users can inspect and modify the feature map, and after each iteration, users can input new requirements that can be integrated into the feature map.
 We plan to incorporate this capability in future work.
 Second, our method does not include testing.
-Our preliminary experiments show that integrating testing in Android remains challenging for LLM-based agents.
-It is difficult for them to generate correct test code, and when test failures occur, they struggle to determine whether the issue lies in the original implementation or the generated tests.
+Our preliminary experiments indicate that integrating testing into Android development remains challenging for LLM-based agents.
+These agents struggle to generate correct test code, and when test failures occur, they have difficulty determining whether the faults stem from the test code or the code under test, which increases the likelihood of failures.
 Integrating an effective testing mechanism in iterative development is a promising research direction.